bcspragu/Codenames/README.md

 ```

-On GCE, 24cpu vs 2cpu -> ~10x improvement in speed.
+On GCE, 24 CPUs vs 2 CPUs -> ~10x improvement in speed.

 - Training on a partial set of Project Gutenberg books
   - 3.4GB text file